North America Precision Medicine Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 North America Precision Medicine Market Analysis by Mordor Intelligence

 Declining genome-sequencing costs, government-funded research programs, and fast-evolving AI diagnostics keep the North America precision medicine market on a strong growth trajectory.
-The Food and Drug Administration's 2025 accelerated approval of linvoseltamab-gcpt shows that regulation is keeping pace with precision therapeutics as genomic sequencing costs decline.
+The Food and Drug Administration’s 2025 accelerated approval of linvoseltamab-gcpt illustrates a regulatory system that keeps pace with precision therapeutics while genomic sequencing costs.
 Hospitals now embed genomic tests in routine oncology decision-making, and AI-powered digital twins enable physicians to model potential treatment paths before a first drug is prescribed.
 As a result, data assets, not finished drugs alone, are becoming the strategic currency of the North America precision medicine market, and incumbent firms are racing to secure them.

 Key Report Takeaways